 LPAI4IA 2026 - Low-power edge AI for industrial applications

 The low-power edge AI for industrial applications workshop aims to bring together researchers and engineers focusing on efficient, edge AI and neuromorphic models for low-power edge platforms.
-It is co-located with IJCNN and will take place in Maastricht in June 2026.
+It is co-located with IJCNN and will take place in Maastricht in 24th of June 2026.

 The widespread adoption of Artificial Intelligence (AI) in industrial environments, ranging from manufacturing and logistics to predictive maintenance and robotics, is limited by high energy and computational demands of modern neural networks.
 While cloud-based AI has driven major advances in perception, control and optimization, it remains unsuitable with latency-sensitive, privacy-critical and power-constrained industrial processes.
 The future of intelligent industry lies in edge AI: enabling low-power, adaptive and trustworthy intelligence directly to embedded and autonomous systems.
 The Workshop on Low-Power Edge AI for Industrial Applications (LPAI4IA) aims to gather researchers and practitioners at the intersection of efficient AI design, embedded computing, IoT and industrial deployment.
 It focuses on enabling advanced neural architectures, such as transformers, spiking and graph neural networks, to operate under strict energy and real-time constraints, while maintaining reliability and interpretability.
 Emphasis is given on cross-layer innovation, including model compression, neuromorphic computing, hardware-aware training and adaptive edge inference.
 Contributions addressing trustworthy and explainable AI in industrial and safety-critical scenarios are also encouraged.